danielneil/Shark/README.md

 The example strategy is simple moving averages crossover with the chosen financial market being the Australian Stock Exchange (Top 20).

-Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy, too.
+Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy.

 See the [plugins](https://github.com/danielneil/AutomatedTradingPlatform/blob/main/doc/README.PLUGINS.md) for a list of capabilities.